francofgp/francofgp/README.md

 -->
 - 💬 Ask me about **Machine Learning, NodeJS, Django and .NET** and maybe some **React** but go easy on that last one!

 - 🌍 I love learning languages.
 I speak Spanish and English.
-I’m learning Russian and French.
+I’m learning Russian, German and French.
 I’m interested in Chinese.

 - ⚡ What else... ah, yes, my favorite band is either Metallica or RHCP (I just can't choose.)